There's something dying inside us, in this modern world saturated with speed and distractions.

 In that sense, it is more relevant than ever.

-Because there are many of us who can no longer tolerate pretense.
+Because many of us can no longer stand pretence.

-Because our souls aspire to rediscovering the sacred in everyday life.
+Because our souls yearn to rediscover the sacred in the everyday.

-Tantra is a demanding path, sometimes uncomfortable, but profoundly satisfying. liberator.
+Tantra is a demanding path, sometimes uncomfortable, but profoundly liberating.

 And if you feel this call, perhaps, like me, you'll find it a home, a strength, a truth.